ghyslain/ghyslain.me/index.md

 ## Quick Bio

-I am an MSc.
-Engineering Sciences student at the Ecole Centrale Lyon in France.

-Since June 2016, I have been assuming the position of **Data Scientist Intern** at [InReach Ventures](http://www.inreachventures.com/), a Venture Capital fund which takes a big data platform approach to discover, validate and support European deals.
+Since September 2016, I have been assuming the position of **Data Scientist** at [InReach Ventures](http://www.inreachventures.com/), a Venture Capital fund which takes a big data platform approach to discover, validate and support European deals.

+Passionate about entrepreneurship and finance, I joined InReach Ventures to transform the industry of venture capital through the development of predictive models.

 Through the dual-degree programs offered by the Ecole Centrale Lyon, I hold a MSc in Business Analytics and Finance from the University of Southampton and a BSc in Economics and Management Sciences from the Université Lumière Lyon 2.

 ## Education

-I strongly believe that the time when Business and Engineering were at odds is over and, during my studies, I have been eager to extend my skills to fields such as business analytics and economics.

 * **MSc Engineering Sciences** - Ecole Centrale Lyon (2013-17)
 	- **MSc. in Business Analytics and Finance (Distinction)**  (2015-16)